Thursday, June 18, 2026

 Nor vomiting and diarrhea

-Should list aches and pains all though day and night
+Should list aches and pains all the night

 I've heard that Russia's different